adamtow/geocuts/README.md

-# location-trigger
+# location-triggers
-Location Trigger for Cronios
+Location Triggers for Cronios